Wondering how aging with cerebral palsy can affect your health and wellbeing?

 Musculoskeletal problems associated with cerebral palsy other than spasticity, scoliosis, and hip dislocation (which we mentioned earlier) include osteoarthritis and osteoporosis.

-Cerebral palsy can put a lot of extra pressure on your musculoskeletal system.
-Aging with cerebral palsy will inevitably result in some wear and tear.
+Cerebral palsy can place a lot of extra pressure on your musculoskeletal system.
+Aging with cerebral palsy will likely result in more wear and tear on one’s body than that of the average person.

-Osteoarthritis is the wearing down of cartilage (the connective tissue that cushions bones at a joint).
+Osteoarthritis refers to the wearing down of cartilage (the connective tissue that cushions bones at a joint).

-Osteoporosis is when the bones become weak, lose density, and become prone to fractures.
-It’s caused by aging, poor nutrition, and low mobility.
+Osteoporosis describes when the bones become weak, lose density, and become prone to fractures.
+It’s frequently caused by aging, poor nutrition, low mobility, and lack of weight bearing.

 5. Mental Health